 The second argument specifies the number of outlets.

-If a float value is provided as a third argument, matrix~ operates in its non-binary mode.
-The argument sets the gain value that will be used when connections are created.
+If a float value is provided as a third argument, it sets a default gain to be used for themessage when a gain argument to is not supplied.

 Common Box Attributes